AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 **//go:compile**

 This is similar to `//go:linkname` but renames the object-file symbol rather than creating an alias.
-This example, make the function `F` externally visible as `f`.
+This example, makes the function `F` externally visible as `f`.

 ```go
 //go:compile F f